patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 The basic usage above and feature usage examples below (see [Features](#features)) should be sufficient for most tables.
 However, there are some less-frequently used options available:

-### Multiple state persistence targets
+### Custom state persistence targets

-TODO bring up basic state persistence with the descriptions of the basic examples instead of here, just more detail here

-The state used by each feature (see [Features](#features)) can be stored either in React state (default), in the browser's URL query parameters (recommended), or in the browser's `localStorage` or `sessionStorage`.
+As described in [the first example](#example-table-with-client-side-filteringsortingpagination) above, the state used by each feature (see [Features](#features)) can be stored either in React state (default), in the browser's URL query parameters (recommended), or in the browser's `localStorage` or `sessionStorage`.
 If URL params are used, the user's current filters, sort, pagination state, expanded/active rows and more are preserved when reloading the browser, using the browser Back and Forward buttons, or loading a bookmark.
 The storage target for each feature is specified with the `persistTo` property.
 The supported `persistTo` values are:

 - `"state"` (default) - Plain React state.
 Resets on component unmount or page reload.
 - `"urlParams"` (recommended) - URL query parameters.
 Persists on page reload, browser history buttons (back/forward) or loading a bookmark.
 Resets on page navigation.